Des Moines University's 117th

 Milestone medallions distinguish and honor DMU alumni who are celebrating significant anniversaries of their graduation.
 During the Commencement ceremony, members of the 50-year reunion class and earlier classes wear gold medallions, while members of the 25-year class wear silver medallions.

-The Medallion Ceremony, hosted shortly before the Banquets on Friday at HyVee Hall, honors DMU alumni who, during Commencement weekend, are celebrating milestone anniversaries of their graduation.
+The Medallion Ceremony honors DMU alumni who, during Commencement weekend, are celebrating milestone anniversaries of their graduation.
 At the ceremony, members of the 50-year class and earlier classes are awarded gold medallions, and members of the 25-year class receive silver medallions.
 These graduates are invited to participate in Saturday's Commencement ceremony, wearing their medallions as symbols of their distinguished alumni status.

-The presence of the mace is another sign of a ceremonial event.
+Mace The presence of the mace is another sign of a ceremonial event.
 As used in academic settings today, the mace is modeled after a medieval weapon carried by a bodyguard to protect a king or person of high status.
-Carried at the head of the Commencement procession by a member of the faculty, the mace is symbolic of office and authority adorned with the University seal.
+Carried in the Commencement procession by a member of the faculty, the mace is symbolic of office and authority adorned with the University seal.
 As is the tradition at Des Moines University, the president of the university's faculty organization is designated to serve as the Mace Bearer at official University ceremonies.

 Please be sure to print your health record from the portal or email the record to your own email address before you graduate.
 Your immunization and health records can also be obtained from the Des Moines University Clinic through Health Information Management (i.e., Medical Records) by calling 515-271-1706 or faxing a request to 515-271-1726.